Iowa Rental Lease Agreements

 When is Rent Due?

-According to § 562A.9(3), rent must be paid whenever and wherever the parties came to an agreement about.
-Unless there are terms to the contrary, rent will need to be at the dwelling unit in equal monthly installments at the start of every month.
-For terms of one (1) month or less, periodic rent is payable at the beginning of the term.
+Per § 562A.9(3), unless there are terms to the contrary in the lease, rent will need to be paid in equal monthly installments at the start of every month.
+For terms of one (1) month or less, rent is payable at the beginning of the lease term.
 There is no state statute governing grace periods.

-Non-Emergency (§ 562A.19 A): Unless it is impractical to do so, landlords must give tenants at a full day’s notice of the landlord’s plan to enter.
-Landlords may only enter at a “reasonable time,” which is generally interpreted to mean normal business hours from 9 a.m. to 6 p.m.
+Non-Emergency (§ 562A.19 A(3)): Unless it is impractical to do so, landlords must give tenants one (1) days’ notice of their intent to enter.
+Entrance may only be made at reasonable times (standard business hours).

 - Lead Paint Disclosure: Landlords must disclose to tenants of any known lead paint hazards if the rented dwelling was built prior to 1978.
 Moreover, they must provide this pamphlet to tenants that discusses the matter.